Meet Dr. Hart

 Awards and Honors

 Dr. Hart holds many awards and honors for her advancements in the field of research in plastic and reconstructive surgery.
-Dr. Hart was selected to represent the entire Southeast for The Glancy Award Resident Paper Competition, exhibiting the highest quality in research and presentation following her work on Enhanced Recovery After Surgery (ERAS) protocols to help reduce postoperative pain with multimodal therapy and decreased narcotics following breast surgery.
+Dr. Hart was selected to represent the entire Southeast for The Glancy Award Resident Paper Competition, exhibiting the highest quality in research and presentation following her work on Enhanced Recovery After Surgery (ERAS) protocols to help reduce postoperative pain with multimodal therapy and decreased narcotics following plastic surgery.
 Dr. Hart was also chosen at Emory University to receive The Glen Family Research Pilot Grant for her work on breast cancer quality of life outcomes, and is a two-time recipient of the Award for Most Resident Research Activities from the Emory Plastic and Reconstructive Surgery Residency program.
 In addition, she received the Award for Best Poster at the Southeastern Society of Plastic and Reconstructive Surgeons, 31st Annual Meeting for her research on patient’s expected weight loss after breast reduction.

 Outside of her demanding schedule in the OR and in Clinic, Dr. Hart enjoys spending time with her husband and children while staying fit with weekly workouts at Orange Theory.
 Additionally, Dr. Hart holds certifications and licensures from the American Council on Exercise as a certified personal trainer.